Lelp27/HT-technique-synbio/README.md

 ## Extra Data

-The extra Data could not be included in the thesis.
+The extra Data could not be included in the thesis like Poster presentation.

 ## Additional Repository